buckyroberts/React-Boilerplate/README.md

 > npm install
 ```

-After modules are installed, you can start watching for SCSS changes using the command:
+modules are installed, you can start watching for SCSS changes using the command:
 ```
 > gulp
 ```